 Mainstream Superhero Comics

 A robust body of scholarship focuses on the mainstream comics mainstay of the nationalist superhero in Canadian comics and how it functions differently (and typically far less successfully) than in American comics.
-This is a fertile ground for research given the significance of the Second World War period to the history of Canadian comics, when nationalist adventure stories were in particular demand (see “Key Events” in this chapter).
+This is a fertile ground for research given the significance of the Second World War period to the history of Canadian comics, when nationalist adventure stories were in particular demand.
 Scholars study how in nationalist adventure stories, Canadian figures like Johnny Canuck as well as Captain Canuck and Nelvana of the Northern Lights have all had moments of commercial success, but these figures have not achieved the national commercial success like Captain America holds in the US.
 Captain Canuck is a good example of the tension between a desire to see Canadian heroes on comics pages, as evidenced by audience response research by Jason Dittmer and Soren Larsen that shows an appreciation for the existence of the comic and strong brand recognition for the character, and the paradoxically resounding failure of these comics commercially, as explored by Bart Beaty.
 Ryan Edwardson brings these seemingly contradictory arguments together to discuss the larger significance of the figure of Captain Canuck, more recognizable as an icon than for the comics he appears in themselves.
 As Edwardson notes, it is perhaps the idea of Captain Canuck, which offers “a sense of national identity in a cultural arena where New York overwhelms New Brunswick, and one rarely sees a maple leaf,” that leads readers to appreciate its existence in theory even when they do not support it financially (199).